asangaes/asangaes/README.md

 **`Full-Stake Developer, Instructor, System Analyst and Instructional Designer`**

+<p>To put it simply, I'm Edi, and I have the superpower to turn complex topics into easy-to-follow instructions.
+My secret?
+A mix of creativity, empathy, and instructional expertise!</p>
-To put it simply, I'm Edi, and qualified professional in the information technology and educational sectors.
+<p>I'm qualified professional in the information technology and educational sectors.
 I am an experienced learning designer with a demonstrated history of working in the higher education industry and over ten years of solid experience in educational technology and learning design.
 Also, I began my professional life working as a multimedia designer, full stack developer, system analyst, and head of the department in a post-secondary institution focused on cutting-edge technology just before moving to Canada.
 I firmly believe that professional knowledge originates from external sources and the inner reflection of one’s experience in a particular field..
-Here are some recent my published instructional video content on my YouTube channel "[idea-canada][youtube]".
+Here are some recent my published instructional video content on my YouTube channel "[idea-canada][youtube]".</p>

 ---